 Source: MSCI, Bloomberg data Note: Expected return = current yield + growth dividends + change in valuation How to invest in Emerging Asia There are a number of ways to invest in Emerging Asia to participate in the region's ongoing performance and long-term potential.
 Valuations of investments in local businesses are often lower than those in Western companies, but the breadth, complexity and depth of local markets call for expert advice when investing.
 With our Investment & Portfolio Advisory team at Rothschild & Co Wealth Management, we can advise on the most appropriate ways of gaining exposure to Emerging Asia.
-We look forward to hearing from you. - 5 Global Investment Strategist, Kevin Gardiner, Rothschild & Co - 6 IMF data - 7 OECD, Economic Outlook for Southeast Asia, China and India 2019, annual average GDP growth rate forecast 2019-2023 - 8 'Asian consumers', Deloitte, by Akrur Barua, 1st February 2019 Important information This document is produced by Rothschild & Co Bank AG, Zollikerstrasse 181, 8034 Zurich, for information purposes only.
+We look forward to hearing from you.
+8 OECD, Economic Outlook for Southeast Asia, China and India 2019, annual average GDP growth rate forecast 2019-2023 9 'Asian consumers', Deloitte, by Akrur Barua, 1st February 2019 Important information This document is produced by Rothschild & Co Bank AG, Zollikerstrasse 181, 8034 Zurich, for information purposes only.
 It does not constitute a personal recommendation, an advice, an offer or an invitation to buy or sell securities or any other banking or investment product.
 Nothing in this document constitutes legal, accounting or tax advice.
 Although the information and data herein are obtained from sources believed to be reliable, no representation or warranty, expressed or implied, is or will be made and, save in the case of fraud, no responsibility or liability is or will be accepted by Rothschild & Co Bank AG as to or in relation to the fairness, accuracy or completeness of this document or the information forming the basis of this document or for any reliance placed on this document by any person whatsoever.
 In particular, no representation or warranty is given as to the achievement or reasonableness of any future projections, targets, estimates or forecasts contained in this document.
 Furthermore, all opinions and data used in this document are subject to change without prior notice.
 Law or other regulation may restrict the distribution of this document in certain jurisdictions.
 Accordingly, recipients of this document should inform themselves about and observe all applicable legal and regulatory requirements.
-Rothschild & Co Bank AG is authorised and regulated by the Swiss Financial Market Supervisory Authority FINMA. © 2019 Rothschild & Co Wealth Management, Investment Insights Produced by: Julia Bergman Publication date: August 2019
+Rothschild & Co Bank AG is authorised and regulated by the Swiss Financial Market Supervisory Authority FINMA. © 2020 Rothschild & Co Wealth Management, Investment Insights Produced by: William Haggard, William Therlin and Julia Bergman Publication date: November 2020 6 Global Investment Strategist, Kevin Gardiner, Rothschild & Co 7 IMF data